docksal/docksal/README.md

 "I love my Vagrant box.
 Why would I want to switch to a Docker based solution?"
-Containers are just [better than VMs](https://github.com/docker/docker#better-than-vms): smaller, faster, portable and more efficient across the board.
+Containers are just [better than VMs](https://github.com/docker/docker#better-than-vms): smaller, faster, portable, and more efficient across the board.

 <a name="setup"></a>
 <a name="updates"></a>